Shapes

 For more Oakville TOC information

-Infrastructure Ontario leads the TOC work and is responsible for all communication and public engagement.
-Infrastructure Ontario has updated its web pages with details on the development proposals and the province’s process.
+Infrastructure Ontario leads the Transit-Oriented Communities (TOC) work and is responsible for all communication and public engagement.
+Details on development proposals and the province’s process are available on the Government of Ontario's Oakville Transit-Oriented Community webpage.

 Additional TOC web pages: